leandrosardi/blackops/README.md

 Then you can run the `ops` command refrencing to

-1. such a configuration file and
+1. such a configuration file;

-2. the name of the node defined in such a configuration file.
+2. the node defined in such a configuration file;

+and

+3. the `--connect-as-root` flag to use `root` user for this operation.

 ```
-ops source ./hostname.ops --remote --config=./config.rb --node=prod1 --name=prod1
+ops source ./hostname.ops --remote --config=./config.rb --node=prod1 --connect-as-root --name=prod1
 ```

 You can do the same from Ruby code: